Volume Two

 [Understood.]

-Meanwhile, the monsters in the basement sensed that the reinforcement group invaded the first floor, so they hastily changed their movements.
+Meanwhile, the monsters in the basement sensed that the reinforcement group had entered the first floor, so they hastily changed their movements.

-They'd intended to try and organize an interception group, but them dispersing their war potential in a situation where they weren't aware of how strong their foes were was an entirely bad move.
+They'd meant to organize an interception group, but splitting their forces when they didn't know how strong their foes were was a terrible move.

 (Hey you, stuuuupid, stuuupid!)

-She abused them in her mind, but that immediately turned into self-loathing.
+She heaped abuse on them in her mind, but that immediately turned into self-loathing.

-She was having to endure disgusting feelings, so her self-thoughts were basically regressing to infancy.
+She was enduring disgusting sensations, so her inner monologue had basically regressed to infancy.

 [Ilya, we're done splitting up.]

-"Understood… Then I'll confirm each unit's mana, so please give your numbers in turn and state your number."
+"Understood… Then I'll confirm each unit's mana, so please call out your unit number in turn."

 [Understood.
 I am the first unit.]